wp-plugins/maxbuttons/readme.txt

 Enable the container option and set the alignment property to either "display: inline-block" or "float: left".
 You might also want to add some margin values to put some spacing between your buttons.

 == Changelog ==
+= 1.8.0 =
+* Added the Support page that contains system information along with a link to the support forums.

 = 1.7.0 =
 * Added center div wrapper option to Container section in button editor.
 * Added rel="nofollow" option in button editor.